cartrawler/cartrawler.github.io/docs/ios/widgets/bestPriceWidget.md

 self.stackWidgetView.insertArrangedSubview(widgetContainer, at: 0)
 ```

-## Setting the CTBestPriceWidget price
+## Setting the CTBestPriceWidget Price

 When you make a `bestDailyRates` request, the price is returned to you in the delegate callback `didReceiveBestDailyRate`.
 You can set the widget’s price in your function body: